andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 See, in this strategy independent of a user that may have many reservation, we have a reservation pointing to an user.

+One comment about the **use** clausule of MongoDB: you can select a database with this clausule or if a database does not exists, a new database will be created.

 # Redis